closertotheend/java-minimalist-convention/README.md

       then personally, I would choose hack because overengineered solution is harder to read (probably you will introduce more classes, so I will have to click a lot:).
 IMHO.
     * If desing pattern eases the readability of complex class, then introduce it.
     * Learn SOLID and desing pattens.
 Readability does not mean that you should not be an expert in OOD.

+ 9. Do not use commas and labels.

+ 10. Keep away from creating your custom annotations.
+Use lambdas.
+Annotaions should serve only as metainformation

 Testing pitafalls: